Quick Start

 Note

-All of the following examples will implicitly be done inside of this declared async with client
+All of the following examples will implicitly be done inside of this declared async with client context.

 Snippets will also be de-indented for easier reading.